MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-Initially, we established a new conda environment, called 'dtu_mlops_group_61', running Python 3.11.
-This would ensure that all users would be running on the same environment-type.
+Initially, we established a new conda environment, called 'dtu_mlops_group_61', running Python 3.12.
+This would ensure that all developers would be running on the same environment-type.

-In the project, we used a requirements.txt file to keep track of the necessary python packages to run the project code.
-Some of python packages in requirements.txt require a specific version to be downloaded, as to prevent certain incompatibilities.
-The requirements.txt was created and filled in as the project progressed.
+In the project, we used a requirements.txt as well as the pyproject.toml file to keep track of the necessary Python packages and environment to run the project code.
+Some Python packages in requirements.txt require a specific version to be downloaded, as to prevent certain incompatibilities.
+The requirements.txt was created using pipreqs and updated regularly manually as the project progressed.vb

 To get a complete copy of our development enviroment, one would have to run the following commands (assuming they have git installed):